greenelab/wenda_gpu_paper/README.md

 The TCGA data for pairwise mutation prediction is downloaded using 05_download_tcga_data.py.

-## Pipeline
+## Usage

 All analyses can be run by executing the numbered scripts.
 Some of these are performing analyses in their own right (end in .py), and some of them are master scripts that simply execute some number of other scripts (end in .sh).
 Some of these master scripts call a large number of scripts and can take up to several days to run, which will be indicated in the master script's header.
 These scripts can be safely broken into chunks at user discretion.
-Users with access to large cluster resources may want to break them into chunks and run them in parallel.
+For instance, users with access to large cluster resources may want to break them into chunks and run them in parallel.